These are exported for the overseas market, and also marketed for local consumption.

-Do not throw away the peels that were used to make the natural citrus cleaner.
-Keep them in a separate jar and put a few in the disposal container every now and then.
-This helps to keep bad odours away.
+Do not throw away the peels that were used to make the citrus cleaner.
+Put a few in the rubbish bin every now and then to keep bad odours away.

 3) Sink cleaner

 Make an orange pomander by taking advantage of the citrus scent, in combination with cloves.
 Take a toothpick and make holes in an orange; each hole just big enough to hold a clove.
-Fill these holes with cloves and bake the oranges on low for an hour or until they have hardened.
-Allow them to cool and then place them in bowls that van be used to freshen up closets, bathrooms and kitchens.
+Bake the oranges on low for an hour or until they have hardened.
+Allow them to cool and then place them in bowls that can be used to freshen up cupboards, bathrooms and kitchens.
 These can also be used to repel moths.

 5) Natural repellent for cats